How to Create an AAUW Affiliate

 4. Contact AAUW staff.
 Contact the branch relations staff to let them know about your plans so they can best guide you through launching your affiliate.

 5. Apply.
 Download and submit the Request for Formation of an Affiliate Form.
 From there your form will be reviewed by the AAUW Board of Directors for approval.
-If for some reason the application is denied, you will receive notice as to why as well as required changes in order to move forward, if applicable.

 6. Submit your paperwork.
 Once you have received board approval you will receive an official letter and a request for an officers form, dues, and the signed Affiliate Agreement.
 At this point you should also begin the process of obtaining your IRS Employee Identification Number (EIN) and bank account.
 (Learn more about these forms in the following section.)